buildpacks-community/kpack/docs/builders.md

 - `updatePolicy`: Update policy of the builder.
 Valid options are `polling` and `external` The major difference between the options is that `external` require a user to update the resource by applying a new configuration.
 While `polling` automatically checks every 5 minutes to see if a new version of the builder image exists
+- `stack.runImage.mirrors`: This is an optional parameter that accepts a list of mirrors for the run image.
+This list extends the default list specified in the builder metadata.
+    When provided, kpack will utilize the mirror that is on the same registry as the app image or fallback to the default run image if a mirror does not exist on the same registry.

 > Note: ClusterBuilders do not support imagePullSecrets.
-Therefore the builder image must be available to kpack without credentials.
+Therefore the builder image and it's run image mirrors must be available to kpack without credentials.

 A sample cluster builder is available in [samples/cluster_builder.yaml](../samples/cluster_builder.yaml)